New Orleans sued over planned removal of Confederate statue

 Protests on both sides

-City officials have been trying to move the monuments since 2015, and pro-statue groups have been protesting ever since.
+City officials have been trying to move the Confederate monuments since 2015, and pro-statue groups have been protesting ever since.

 On Sunday, hundreds of protesters on both sides squared off in New Orleans.